Forrest Dunbar: Early life and education

-Forrest Dunbar grew up in Eagle, Alaska, on the Yukon River, and Cordova, Alaska, on Prince William Sound.
-Dunbar’s parents moved to Alaska to attend the University of Alaska Fairbanks in the late 1970s.
+Forrest Dunbar grew up in Eagle, Alaska, on the Yukon River, and in Cordova, Alaska, on Prince William Sound.
+His parents moved to Fairbanks to attend the University of Alaska Fairbanks in the late 1970s.
 His father Roger worked for the Alaska Department of Fish & Game as a fisheries technician, while his mother, Miriam, was a special education aide and librarian.

-Dunbar attended American University, where he earned a Bachelor of Arts in Economics and International Service and won the Harry S. Truman Scholarship.
-He went on to earn a dual MPP/JD from the Harvard Kennedy School and Yale Law School.
-He is a returned Peace Corps Volunteer who served in Kazakhstan, and an officer and Judge Advocate in the Alaska Army National Guard.
+Forrest Dunbar attended American University in Washington, D.C., where he earned a Bachelor of Arts in Economics and International Service and won a Harry S. Truman Scholarship.
+He received a dual MPP/JD from the Harvard Kennedy School in Cambridge, Massachusetts and Yale Law School in New Haven, Connecticut.
+He was a Peace Corps volunteer who served in Kazakhstan, and an officer and Judge Advocate in the Alaska Army National Guard.

 Political career

-Dunbar began his political career as an intern for officeholders including governor of Alaska Frank Murkowski and U.S. House delegate Madeleine Bordallo.
-While he was an intern in Washington, D.C., he participated in peace marches opposing the Iraq War; he credits them as a significant inspiration to enter civil service.
+Dunbar began his political career as an intern for officeholders including Governor Frank Murkowski and U.S. House delegate Madeleine Bordallo.
+While an intern in Washington, D.C., he participated in peace marches opposing the Iraq War; he credits them as being a significant inspiration for him to enter civil service.
 Before being involved in electoral politics, Dunbar was a volunteer with the Peace Corps in Kazakhstan.

 2014 congressional campaign

 In 2014, Dunbar launched a campaign for the U.S. House of Representatives running against Republican incumbent Don Young, who had represented for 41 years and was running for his 21st full term.
-He easily won the nomination in the primary election; Libertarian candidate Jim McDermott also advanced to the general election.
+Dunbar easily won the nomination in the primary; Libertarian candidate Jim McDermott also advanced to the general election.
 Dunbar received 41% of the vote in the general election, losing to Young by 10 percentage points in the closest race for the seat since 2008.

 Anchorage Assembly

 Dunbar was first elected to the Anchorage Assembly in 2016, defeating Terre Gales with 61.6% of the vote in the fifth district, representing the eastern portion of the city.
-He has since been re-elected twice, in 2019 unopposed, and in 2022 with 55.4% of the vote against Stephanie Taylor.
+Dunbar has been re-elected twice, in 2019 unopposed, and in 2022 with 55.4% of the vote against Stephanie Taylor.
 At the time of his retirement, he was the second-longest serving incumbent member of the assembly behind Pete Petersen, who has served since 2014 in the same district.
-During his tenure, Dunbar says he has focused his efforts on "jobs, quality of life, and public safety," including expanding the Anchorage Police Department and the city's snow removal budget.
+Dunbar says he focuses his efforts on "jobs, quality of life, and public safety," as well as expanding the Anchorage Police Department and increasing the city's snow removal budget.

 He has worked to increase funding in his district to improve the city's infrastructure, beginning projects for upgrades to roads and drainage, improvements to Russian Jack Springs Park, and increased attention on traffic calming.
 Twice he has been the assembly chair overseeing new budgets and the city's response to the 2018 earthquake.